-- Downloading a video of Tubman or the Underground Railroad also provides students with more background of the content.
+- Downloading a video about Tubman or the Underground Railroad also provides students with more background of the content.

 - Using different colors of Post-it notes helps distinguish the difference between compare and contrast.

-Students can have a discussion with their parents on who the parents or grandparents view as current leaders/heroes.
+Students can have a discussion with their parents on who the parents or grandparents view as current leaders or heroes.
+Students and parents can discuss ways they can be positive role models at home for their community.
 Students can bring comments to class to share.
-Students and parents can discuss ways they can be positive role models at home for their community.

-- Each table group puts PowerPoint slides in order.
+- Each table group puts Harriet Tubman Presentation slides in order

 - Were students on task during the activity?